Deadline: May 10, 2021

 The thematic priorities include:

-- Nature for Water: Protection, restoration and/or sustainable management of ecosystems for water security.
+- Protection, restoration and/or sustainable management of natural and agricultural ecosystems for food security.

-- Nature for Climate: Protection, restoration and/or sustainable management of ecosystems that help mitigate greenhouse gas emissions, and/or help communities adapt to the impacts of climate change.
+- Protection, restoration and/or sustainable management of ecosystems that help mitigate greenhouse gas emissions, and/or help communities adapt to the impacts of climate change.

-- Each Equator Prize winner will receive USD 10,000 and will be supported to participate in a series of policy dialogues and special events during the IUCN World Conservation Congress in Marseille, France, in June 2020.
+- Each Equator Prize winner will receive USD $10,000 and will be supported to participate in a series of policy dialogues and special events in the fall of 2021.

-- The initiative must have existed for at least three years or the actions carried out must have taken place for at least three years.
+- The initiative must have been in existence for at least three years, and/or the actions taken must have been in place for at least three years.